How to put wire on bonsai pot into a pot

 By considering these factors and choosing the right wire, you can effectively shape your bonsai tree and create the desired aesthetic.
 Remember to remove the wire carefully once the branches have set in their new position to avoid any damage to the tree.

-See also How do you propagate a cherry bonsai from a seed
+See also How to make a redwood bonsai

 Ways to Select Appropriate Wire for Bonsai Pots